rami6/My-Sweets-Base/README.md

 - Django REST Framework (library)
 - SQLite

-For deploy, I use following technologies:
+For deployment, I use following technologies:
 - Heroku - server
 - PostgreSQL - database (replacement of SQLite)
 - Amazon S3 - storage for pictures which users upload

+You can try this app by visiting https://my-sweets-base.herokuapp.com !

+Note: The code in this repository works in local environment.
+Settings for deployment are not included.